lue-bird/who-leighed-the-hay/README.md

 I claim that I got it.
 My original solution can be found in `src/FinalSolution.elm`.

-A better, simplified attempt is located at `src/FinalSolutionSimplified.elm`, a version that converts any of these functions into runnable elm programs is located at `src/FinalSolutionSimplifiedAbstracted.elm`
+  - a better, simplified attempt is located at `src/FinalSolutionSimplified.elm`
+  - a version that converts any of these functions into runnable elm programs is located at `src/FinalSolutionSimplifiedAbstracted.elm`
+  - a version that additionally uses tuples instead of records for get,set is located at `src/FinalSolutionSimplifiedAbstractedWithTuples.elm`

 To run:
 ```bash